AI’s Solo Learning

 From a philosophical perspective, the schism between symbolic and connectionist AI boils down to a question of epistemology, which, in turn, triggers additional ontological and ethical differences between the two—as mentioned in my previous post.
 How a computational agent learns is thus at the core of such a discord.
 Today, connectionist AI rules the world thanks to Machine Learning (ML) and its much stronger sibling, Deep Learning (DL).
 However, that does not mean that relevant philosophical themes, some of which were raised last century by Dreyfus, have been solved.
 Nor can we assume that symbolic AI is a dead dog.

 The paper develops a pair of epistemological and ontological enunciates for each of the three UL chores.
 Clustering can find natural kinds and thus help humans identify them.
 Abstraction algorithms can find essential properties and thus help us identify them.
-And generative models can learn about “unrealized possibilities” and assist humans in identifying them.
+And generative models can learn about “unrealized possibilities” and help humans identify them.
 Linking unrealized possibilities to instances created by human imagination can help clarify the former.
 So it seems UL can tackle the structure of nature, capture the main features of a given object and even help us create new imaginaries that can enrich our own.

 It thus seems we have moved forward a bit.
 However, we are still a long way from solving the issue.